 Some of the works on the third floor, with names like "Untitled XIII," smack of Alzheimer's.
 This late De Kooning-like style reveals a kind of fragmentation: lines begin, and then taper off; the shapes, apparently mounds or cones, do not come together; everything is open, half-formed and hazy, as if the world is not fully acknowledged.

-He had by then become bewildered by the city, intimidated by a new high-rise that loomed over his shack, and he was startled by sudden traffic horns and sharp beeps from scooters.
-He turned increasingly to the artists of yesteryear, stroking the spines of the art books that he had preserved from his New York days.
+He had by then become bewildered by the city, intimidated by a new high-rise looming over his shack, and he was startled by sudden traffic horns and sharp beeps from scooters.
+He turned increasingly to the artists of yesteryear, stroking the spines of the art books he had preserved from his New York days.

 In time his curly hair started falling out in clumps, and eventually he lay writhing in bed calling out for his maman.

 Attachment to the mother, I have noticed, survives the dissolution of the mind.
 His mother was his first love, his muse, and his earliest taste of the world.
 I have no doubt she is the lady in "Malaika."

 Sometimes Onya would shout for her for hours on end, so Jun and I would try to distract him by taking him out for a spin in a wheelchair, trundling him down the road past the European cemetery to view the scorpion-tailed boats or the monks lining up for alms.

 "Isn't that your maman?"I asked him once, just for a laugh, pointing to a novice monk standing by the river.

 The young monk was directly in the sun, which created a striped pattern on his saffron robe.
 Behind him, waves of heat rose up from the river, blurring the outlines of the boarded-up wooden houses along the road.

 Onya seemed dazed, clutching hold of his beret as he stared with his mouth half-open.